mrled/keymap.click/docs/devnotes.md

 Also should change the page title.

 # Development notes and completed to do items

+Finished tasks, and general notes that are not tasks

+## Big WIP commit

 This was originally added as part of a big wip commit.